 Games are played indoors, which provides a controlled environment to allow players to utilise their hearing.
 The football has a USB charging port and an electronic beeper inserted to produce sound loud enough to assist with tracking the ball.
-And to assist with identifying the centre and location of the goals there are flashing lights behind the goals, high contrast backdrops hung behind the goals, and a Bluetooth speaker in-between the goal posts which is activated when players are in their scoring zone.
+To assist with identifying the centre and location of the goals, there are flashing lights behind the goals, high contrast backdrops hung behind the goals, and goal umpires how rattle shakers when the football enters the scoring zone.

 For more information around the rules and regulations please click on the below link.

 How to get Involved